Cavalier King Charles Spaniel vs. King Charles Spaniel

 Cavalier King Charles Spaniels:

-Cavalier King Charles spaniels are moderate-energy dogs that can spend a day with you hiking and walking or watch Netflix indoors.
+Cavalier King Charles spaniels are moderate-energy dogs that can spend a day with you hiking and walking or watching Netflix indoors.
 The minimum requirement for them is 1 hour of exercise per day.

 Daily walks and occasional visits to the dog park are enough for cavaliers.
 The more exercise they get, the more stress gets relieved and the happier they are.